zeeshanmcp12/terraform/README.md

   - resource "azurerm_resource_group" "learnrg" {}
 - Link any resource with other for example, storage account will be created in a resource group
   - This will be a property of `resource "azurerm_storage_account" "storagename"{ resource_group_name = azurerm_resource_group.learnrg.name}

+## Remember these four bullet points!
+- Providers represent a cloud provider or a local provider
+- Resources can be invoked to create/update infrastructure locally or in the cloud
+- State is representation of the infrastructure created/updated by Terraform
+- Data Sources are “read-only” resources

+## Azure specific notes
+- We must have to set the context (azure subscription) in which we want to create the resources using terraform
+- This context has to be created by azure cli command 'az account set --subscription <subscription_id-name>'